zhongjis/Simple-web-info-extractor-python/README.md

 1: Code style updated (readibility), now it satisfies PEP8 (https://www.python.org/dev/peps/pep-0008/#tabs-or-spaces)

 2: txt-excel method improved, now different data will be seprated into different colums.

+3: Sample Output file updated.
+You can check the latest output sample under master branch.

+4: Sample Console input model is added, check it out!

+5: Also, repeated url will be be allowed anymore.